ruubbies-vlog/ruubbies-vlog.github.io/pages/about.md

 image: assets/images/logo.png
 ---

-**Triviamazing** provides trivia entertainment on the web, mobile devices, and at in-person and virtual events.
+**Triviamazing** provides trivia entertainment on the web.
 We believe in making knowledge fun for everyone.
 Our purpose is to create mentally stimulating diversions that bring people together.